 PLR and ELR have similar eligibility requirements and you can use the same process to register and claim with either or both programs.

 The easiest way to do business with Lending Rights is through Lending Rights Online (LRO).
 You can register as a new claimant, update your contact or bank details, submit new title claims and view your payment history using LRO.

-We will continue to accept and process title claims and changes to your claimant record (contact and banking details) submitted by email, post and fax, but you will no longer receive an acknowledgement email or card.
+We will continue to accept and process title claims and changes to your claimant record (contact and banking details) submitted by email, post and fax, but you will not receive an acknowledgement email or card.
 Changes to your claimant record will be reflected in LRO once they are processed.